Urban Photography in Quebec: Locations, Light, and Inspiration

 Photographing buildings and urban space

-Quebec City's architecture is an inexhaustible subject.
-From French Gothic to Art Deco buildings, including contemporary constructions in the Lower Town, each era has left its mark on the urban fabric.
+Quebec's architecture is an inexhaustible subject.
+From French Gothic to Art Deco buildings, through the contemporary constructions of the Lower Town, each era has left its mark on the urban fabric.

 Photographing architecture is a matter of lines and perspectives.
-Quebec City's ramparts create powerful diagonals.
-The narrow streets of Petit-Champlain offer ideal vanishing perspectives.
-The stone facades, covered with lichen and patina, are extraordinary texture studies.
+Quebec's ramparts create powerful diagonals.
+The alleys of Petit-Champlain offer ideal vanishing perspectives.
+The stone facades, covered with lichens and patina, are extraordinary texture studies.
 With a macro or standard lens, every surface tells a story.

 Recommended focal length24 to 50mm